olcf/olcf-user-docs/systems/summit_user_guide.rst

 Multi-Core (SMC).
 The processor provides 22 SMCs with separate 32kB L1 data and instruction caches.
 Pairs of SMCs share a 512kB L2 cache and a 10MB L3 cache.
-SMCs support Simultaneous Multi-Threading (SMT) up to a level of 4, meaning each physical core supports up to 4 `hardware threads <#hardware-threads>`__.
+SMCs support Simultaneous Multi-Threading (SMT) up to a level of 4, meaning each physical core supports up to 4 :ref:`hardware-threads`.
 The POWER9 processors and V100 accelerators are cooled with cold plate technology.
 The remaining components are cooled through more traditional methods, although exhaust is passed through a back-of-cabinet heat exchanger prior to being released back into the room.
 Both the cold plate and heat exchanger operate using medium temperature water which is more cost-effective for the center to maintain than chilled water used by older systems.

 Node Types
 ----------

 On Summit, there are three major types of nodes you will encounter:
 Login, Launch, and Compute.
-While all of these are similar in terms of `hardware <#summit-nodes>`__, they differ considerably in their intended use.
+While all of these are similar in terms of hardware (see: :ref:`summit-nodes`), they differ considerably in their intended use.

 +-------------+----------------------------------------------------------------------------------+